 (8) ERCOT shall maintain displays to monitor Voltage Profiles and reactive flows.

-(9) ERCOT shall, for each Generation Resource, telemeter the Real-Time desired Voltage Set Point and the TSP-designated Point of Interconnection (POI) kV measurement via Inter-Control Center Communications Protocol (ICCP) to the QSE representing that Generation Resource.
+(9) ERCOT shall, for each Generation Resource and ESR, telemeter the Real-Time desired Voltage Set Point and the TSP-designated Point of Interconnection (POI) kV measurement via Inter-Control Center Communications Protocol (ICCP) to the QSE representing that Generation Resource or ESR.

-(10) ERCOT shall instruct the TO to make Voltage Set Point adjustments, as necessary, within the Generation Resource’s URL provided to ERCOT.
+(10) ERCOT shall instruct the TO to make Voltage Set Point adjustments, as necessary, within the Generation Resource’s or ESR’s URL provided to ERCOT.

 2.7.3.3 TO/TSP Responsibilities

-(1) Each TO shall be responsible for directing Voltage Set Points for each Generation Resource interconnected to its TSP’s Facilities.
-Each TO will adjust the Voltage Set Point by communicating directly with the Resource Entity or QSE responsible for the operation of the Generation Resource.
+(1) Each TO shall be responsible for directing Voltage Set Points for each Generation Resource and ESR interconnected to its TSP’s Facilities.
+Each TO will adjust the Voltage Set Point by communicating directly with the Resource Entity or QSE responsible for the operation of the Generation Resource or ESR.
 Normal communication is to request voltage or Reactive Power be raised or lowered at a specified bus by a stated number of kV or MVAr (e.g., + 1 kV, +20 MVAr, or -1 kV, -20 MVAr).

 (2) Each TO shall monitor system voltages and shall operate voltage control equipment, including, but not limited to, static Reactive Power resources such as capacitors, reactors and transformer tap changers to maintain system voltages within limits.

-(3) Each TO shall operate static Reactive Power resources within its operating area as required by its criteria while maintaining dynamic reactive reserves provided by Generation Resources.
+(3) Each TO shall operate static Reactive Power resources within its operating area as required by its criteria while maintaining dynamic reactive reserves provided by Generation Resources and ESRs.

-(4) Each TO shall telemeter to ERCOT via ICCP the Real-Time desired Voltage Set Point and actual voltage at the POI for each Generation Resource interconnected to its system.
+(4) Each TO shall telemeter to ERCOT via ICCP the Real-Time desired Voltage Set Point and actual voltage at the POI for each Generation Resource or ESR interconnected to its system.
 Each TO shall modify the telemetered Voltage Set Point as soon as practicable in order to match any verbal Voltage Set Point instruction issued.

 (5) Each TO shall know the status of static transmission Reactive Power resources in its operating area and shall provide such information to ERCOT.